olegware/UID-modifier/README.md

 ### Using the modifier
 #### Step 1

 After uploading changeUID.ino to your Arduino, make sure to alter the bytes in line 10 to match what you wish your new UID to be.
-Include 0x to indicate haxadecimal.
+Include 0x to indicate hexadecimal.
 E.g. If I wish to write the UID ` 77 8C 24 B7 `to my new card:

  ``` byte newUID[] = {0x..., 0x..., 0x..., 0x...}; // New UID (4 bytes)  ```